Quantum information in Riemannian spaces

 \section{Discussion}

-We investigated the consequences of requiring quantum information to be independent of the observer's reference frame.
-This naturally prompted us to generalize Wigner's quasiprobability density function to arbitrary Riemannian spaces and extend Shannon's differential entropy formula to account for intermediate virtual quantum states.
+We have investigated the consequences of requiring quantum information to be independent of the observer's reference frame.
 In the resulting formulation, quantum information possesses an absolute meaning inherently tied to the space (or phase space) it occupies.
-While our analysis has focused on stationary states, the unitary evolution of the quasiprobability density function ensures that the phase space entropy of a closed system is conserved over time.
+While our analysis has focused on stationary states, the unitary evolution of the quasiprobability density function ensures that the phase-space entropy of a closed system is conserved over time.
 In interacting multiparticle quantum systems, we expect this conservation to impose selection rules on permissible interactions.
 These selection rules should align with those derived from the theory's symmetries and conserved charges.
-However, unlike conventional conserved charges, the phase space entropy of a system appears to be independent of any dimensionful quantities, underscoring its fundamental nature.
+However, unlike conventional conserved charges, the phase-space entropy of a system appears to be independent of any dimensionful quantities, underscoring its fundamental nature.

-A close connection between quantum information, Riemannian geometry, and gravitation has emerged in several contexts, including the study of black hole horizons \cite{susskind2016computational, brown2018second} and optimal quantum circuits \cite{nielsen2005geometricapproachquantumcircuit, doi:10.1126/science.1121541}.
-This is not completely unexpected since any measurement inherently involves an interaction and, therefore, a transformation under the Poincar\'e group.
-We anticipate that extending the formalism developed here to incorporate relativistic effects and quantum fields will further advance our understanding of the interplay between quantum information and gravity.
+The close connection between quantum information, Riemannian geometry, and gravitation has appeared in multiple contexts, including the study of black hole horizons \cite{susskind2016computational, brown2018second} and optimal quantum circuits \cite{nielsen2005geometricapproachquantumcircuit, doi:10.1126/science.1121541}.
+Ultimately, this connection stems from the fact that any measurement inherently involves an interaction and, therefore, a transformation under the Poincar\'e group.
+We anticipate that extending the formalism developed here to incorporate relativistic effects and quantum fields will provide further insight into the interplay between quantum information and gravity.

-The implications of this work also extend to several applied contexts.
-Wigner's quasiprobability density function plays a fundamental role in quantum optics, quantum computing, and quantum information processing \cite{weinbub2018recent}, while entropic uncertainty relations have been widely used in quantum cryptography \cite{coles2017entropic}.
-The mathematical framework developed here lays a foundation for extending these applications to curved spaces.
-Remarkably, the phase space entropy of a system can, in principle, be experimentally accessed through quantum state tomography \cite{smithey1993measurement} or weak measurements \cite{lundeen2011direct}, enabling direct experimentation in the laboratory.